 But when and where do you start?
 Here are some tips to help.

 One of the biggest problems trailers run into in the winter is moisture getting into the air system.
 If you don’t drain your air tanks, this moisture can collect over time.
 If it’s allowed to freeze overnight, it can cause serious problems.
 The best way to avoid this is to drain your air tanks daily.
-You might consider automatic air tank drains as well.
-Be careful to drain all of your air tanks, not just the tractors—the trailer and dolly tanks need to be drained as well.
+Consider automatic air tank drains as well.
+Be careful to drain all of your air tanks, not just the tractors—the trailer and dolly tanks also need to be drained.

 Valve manufacturers report that it causes damage to internal components, which may lead to air leaks and sluggish sticking valves.
-You may also ask yourself: Why are you using an evaporator to get rid of moisture?
+You may also ask yourself: Why are you using an evaporator to remove moisture?
 The best solution would be to take steps to keep moisture out of your air brake lines.

-If you’re running refrigerated units in extremely cold environments, you may want to consider fuel additives to keep the fuel flowing when the temperature drops.
+If you’re running refrigerated units in extremely cold environments, consider fuel additives to keep the fuel flowing when the temperature drops.
 Be sure to follow all recommendations of your unit manufacturer when selecting an appropriate fuel additive.

-Road de-icing chemicals are extremely corrosive, and if not promptly removed, can cause irreversible damage to your equipment.
+Road de-icing chemicals are extremely corrosive and can cause irreversible damage to your equipment if not promptly removed.
 Pay special attention to the undercarriage.
-For help, consult the Great Dane Maintenance Manual section on Appearance Maintenance, as well as the TTMA Technical Bulletin 124 for suggestions and techniques.
+For help, consult the Great Dane Maintenance Manual section on Appearance Maintenance and the TTMA Technical Bulletin 124 for suggestions and techniques.

-This applies throughout the year, but regular tire pressure checks are an important part of winterizing your trailers as well.
+This applies throughout the year, but regular tire pressure checks are also an important part of winterizing your trailers.
 Even if you have a TPMS or ATIS device equipped, manual checks are still paramount.
 Drastic temperature swings may lead to tire inflation conditions that cannot be corrected without manual intervention.
 Make sure the recommended tire pressure is being used at all times; running on overinflated tires can cause as many problems as underinflated tires.

 Winter can be tough on a trailer’s electrical system.
 As you winterize your trailers, view Great Dane’s entire line of electrical equipment.